Two Days on the Dingle Peninsula

 O’Neill’s didn’t have my favorite Irish breakfast in Ireland, but it was a close second.
 It also had fruit, cereal and muffins available at a small buffet to either eat there or pack away for snacks later in the day.

 Second, it’s conveniently right on the main road as you enter Dingle (assuming you’re coming from N86).
-It’s also close enough to be walkable to everything while being far enough away to be quiet at night.
+It’s also close enough to be walkable to everything while still being far enough away to be quiet at night.

 Third, the owner was very pleasant.
 This was a trend with everywhere in Ireland, but I still think it’s worth repeating here.
 I had a nice little chat with him both mornings before Michelle came down for breakfast.
 He was also helpful with some driving directions to an off-the-beaten path ruin we were trying to find.